Dreams and dream analysis

 Sigmund Freud was the first person to make the claim that each dream, rather than being random meaningless neuronal firing, had a meaning and, even more, contained within it a wish.
 He contended this was so even when the manifest content of many dreams is far from pleasant.
 To explain this seeming contradiction, Freud was to demonstrate that every wish has its counter wish; that the human mind, in Charles Brenner’s words is founded on compromise and conflict.
 The dream is then a special hallucinated partial satisfaction that represents and condenses the many trends at work in the mind.

 A man, at the threshold of an advancement in his career dreams that he has failed his high school finals.
 He wakes up and is relieved, “after all … it was only a dream” and moreover it was his high school finals, not the current challenge that he “failed.”
-In addition, this dream can additionally represent a feeling that he does not deserve the expected promotion; or even more strangely, that he fears being successful with all the attendant responsibilities and enemies one makes as one goes “up the ladder.”
+In other words the dream is intended to reassure him.
+At the same time, this dream can additionally represent a feeling that he does not deserve the expected promotion; or even more strangely, that he fears being successful with all the attendant responsibilities and enemies one makes as one goes “up the ladder.”
 Finally, if this occurs in a treatment situation, it could be this dream represents his wish to remain a child with a comforting “mother” analyst versus being seen as someone who is flourishing and thus cannot claim that desired soothing support.
 It may turn out that this dream also represents his fantasies about becoming the man of the house after a childhood divorce, or parental separation and his mixed wishes in this regard.
 Thus wish and defense, past and present, child and man, ambition and guilt all find their way into this unique condensed dream creation and become available to the analytic pair to consider.

 Dream images are uniquely valuable to highlight significant clinical issues which during waking life remain out of awareness; hence Freud’s famous statement that “dreams are the royal road to the unconscious.”
 But like the layers of an onion, the conflicted core emerges only gradually as trust in the security of the treatment relationship and the doctor deepens.
 Our contemporary and fuller understanding of the significance of the relationship between patient and therapist would then perhaps amend Freud’s comment to: the study of dreams is central to an understanding of each individual’s particular conflicts and to the creation of a potential pathway to resolution and emotional health.